Movie Recommendations for Puzzle-Lovers Like Me [Live Post]

 2024

 • Portrait of a Lady on Fire: 5/10.
 This movie seems to be critically acclaimed for its depiction of the female gaze, which I appreciated getting more of an insight into.
 It’s languid (a bit too much for me), and focuses on shots with striking lighting and colors, and subtle character movements.
 The entire film felt like slow buildup to the last 15 minutes where the most emotionally punchy scenes happen.
 I’d be curious to compare how the female gaze here differs from the male gaze of a different popular lesbian movie, Blue Is the Warmest Colour.
+They did have one excellent scene about Orpheus and Eurydice, that had a really nice parallel with the ending.

 • Dune 2: 9/10.
 As usual, the visual sequences are stunning, the soundtrack is impactful, and the costumes were convincing.
 Reviews (critical, positive) make good points.
 It’s kind of insane to me that sci-fi that is so insanely beautiful and well-shot like this can be so mainstream, even after so much of the critical context from the book was cut for time reasons.
 I docked a point only because of the inherent limitations of a movie form of Dune and my favorite book parts that got cut.